Community Care Law Deputy Services for Adults

-On 1 April 2015, the Care Act 2014 overhauled the social care system and changed almost every aspect relevant to the provision of care and support to older people and those with disabilities.
+On 1 April 2015, the Care Act 2014 overhauled the social care system and changed almost every aspect relevant to the provision of care and support to older people and adults with disabilities.

 Although many of the new provisions are welcome, Social Services lacks resources to meet the inevitable increase in demand.
 As a result, Professional Deputies and Attorneys and Private Client lawyers will need to develop their knowledge about the interface between public law and private law.
 This includes how and when to challenge decisions made by Health and Social Services; and the funding reforms that will follow the Government Green Paper due for publication in summer 2018.
 Understanding the national minimum eligibility criteria for social care and support is vital, as is knowing how to ensure eligible individuals receive all the services they are entitled to, and that they don’t pay for any of those services unnecessarily.

 Care Act 2014 – enforcing individuals’ rights and challenging Local Authority decisions